lfzkoala/lfzkoala.github.io/aboutme.md

 Hey there!
 I'm Linfeng (Daniel).
 I started my career as a cryptographer and now building and investing in crypto, AI and quantum/post-quantum computing.

 Right now I'm building something new in crypto.
 I'm investing in crypto via angel investing, [Pepper Ventures](https://sites.google.com/view/pepperventures) as a founding partner and other firms where I'm a limited partner.
-I'm also advising crypto startups and investing firms via [Fertile Fields Labs](https://sites.google.com/view/fertilefieldslabs/home).
+I'm also advising crypto startups and investing firms via [Fertile Fields Labs](https://sites.google.com/view/fertilefieldslabs/home) that I founded.

 Read [my experience with crypto](https://medium.com/@daniel.linfeng.zhou/written-on-the-occasion-of-bitcoins-fourth-halving-452605a874da) if you're interested.